dmerejkowsky/blog/content/post/0084-tips-from-a-build-farmer-part-2-some-concepts.md

 The *scripts* are usually written in an "scripting language" (hence there name).

-They have access to some or all the source code and can do many things: compiling, running some tests, produce deliveries, deploy new servers, and so on. [^2]
+They have access to some or all the source code and can do many things: compiling, running some tests, produce deliveries, deploy new servers, and so on [^2].

 They can: